 The final part was Slack integration.
 Originally I was going to go with a whole subscription model where people could ask to receive updates and then be notified with private messages but a coworker pointed out I could just have a channel that the updates get posted to which people could subscribe (and thats much easier to do).
 I used the library Slacker to handle the integration.

 To save time with deploying I went with Serverless to ease configuring AWS lambda.
-Additionally since the dependencies are quite large (we need to include tensorflow and all its dependencies) and need to be included in the deployed bundle I used the Serverless Python Requirements plugin to help with bundling and compressing the dependencies (especially useful for getting the correct tensorflow/numpy binaries in the bundle).
+Additionally since the dependencies are quite large (we need to include tensorflow and all its dependencies) and they need to be included in the deployed bundle I used the Serverless Python Requirements plugin to help with bundling and compressing the dependencies (especially useful for getting the correct tensorflow/numpy binaries in the bundle).
 The main complications I ran into when setting up AWS were around VPC configuration but others before me have resolved the issues before.

 Finally CloudWatch was used to schedule events to kick off the lambda function, and to start and stop the RDS instance in order to reduce costs.